scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

 # three JAMF_PRO_* variables; tests/live/guard.sh refuses any host but the
 # homelab, and everything it creates is named ZZ-LIVETEST-* and deleted.
 tests/live/every-flag.sh

+# All four layers in order, one exit code.
+Layer 4 runs only when the three
+# JAMF_PRO_* variables are set, and is reported as SKIPPED when they are not.
+tests/run-all.sh              # LIVE=skip omits layer 4; LIVE=require demands it
 ```

 The live suite uses the same stock PATH and macOS `/bin/bash` 3.2.

+`tests/install-hooks.sh` installs a `pre-push` hook that runs the first three
+layers and blocks a push if they fail.
+It warns, without blocking, when
+anything under `scripts/` is newer than the last successful live run.

 `tests/mock/mock_jamf.py` provides the Jamf Pro API and Classic API endpoints
 used by the scripts, including OAuth, policy GET/PUT operations and categories.